utsav0/daily-dev-tips/src/pages/posts/converting-existing-css-into-tailwind-classes.md

 ![Unstyled tailwind markup](https://cdn.hashnode.com/res/hashnode/image/upload/v1610692719212/nfB8O6x_f.png)

 Oh no!
-This looks horrible.
+This doesn't look very pleasant.
 All our hard work is gone, but no worries, we will solve this!

 ## Changing our CSS to Tailwind